Learning Management System for companies: What you really need today

 Example 2: A nationwide sales team

-The biggest challenges in implementing an LMS
+The biggest challenges when introducing an LMS

 👉 Different expectations within the team